Julian Bear Runner: Suspension

 In July 2020, the Oglala tribal council suspended Bear Runner for 30 days.
 Bear Runner issued a COVID-19 lockdown order without informing the council and without being reachable by the council members to explain the order, leading to confusion.
 The suspension was with pay and did not lead to an impeachment vote.

 Sexual Assault Allegations

 In August 2020, a young Lakota man accused Bear Runner of coercing him into sex during the years the young man was 17 and 18 years old.
 Bear Runner denied the charges.
 The Oglala tribal council put Bear Runner on leave and held an impeachment vote.
 The vote was 11 in favor of removal, 5 against, and 5 abstentions, which was short of the 2/3rds majority needed to remove Bear Runner.
 News reports state that the FBI had also opened an investigation of Bear Runner over the assault allegations.

 Arrests

 In May 2020, Bear Runner was arrested on the Pine Ridge reservation for drunk driving and threatening a person.
-Later, in November 2020, Bear Runner was arrested for Failure to Vacate in Rapid City, SD after fighting with security at the Cheers Sports Bar & Casino.
+Later, in November 2020, Bear Runner was arrested for "failure to vacate" in Rapid City, South Dakota, after fighting with security at the Cheers Sports Bar & Casino.
+On 4 April 2024 Bear Runner was found guilty of stealing $80,000 between January 2019 and January 2020 (the money had been advanced for traveling expenses but was not used for this purpose).